BZIvanov/Learning-Vue/README.md

 - **NuGet Package Manager** - for installing packages
 - **C# Extensions** - optional, but good to have
 - **SQLite** - for database, good to have

+## Additional notes

+When working with the CLI, only creating class library is not enough, we also need to add the library to our solution file.